CRM Compliance for Sales Teams

 Salesforce.com sells CRM systems so, obviously, they have every incentive in the world to praise them.
 But even the company’s own blog acknowledges they’re often the casus belli for a simmering civil war between reps and management.

 If that’s what the folks selling CRMs say, imagine what reps say when you catch them in an unguarded moment.
 This comment from sales blogger Geoffrey James is pretty representative: “I’ve yet to hear any sales professional say anything good about CRM.
-Every time I post about CRM, the only salespeople willing to praise the technology are the ones selling CRM.”
+Every time I post about CRM, the only salespeople willing to praise the technology are the ones selling a CRM solution.”

 CRM compliance is painful.
 People don’t like to distract themselves from what they’re really trying to do.
 Management sees it differently as, ‘we need this data accurate and updated to manage our business and make good decisions.’